jmchor/boilerplate_backend/README.md

+# CodeBase

-# Repo for backend of CodeBase, an app to simplify the setup and organization of new coding projects
+### an app to simplify the setup and organization of new coding projects

-#### Written in TypeScript using Node and MongoDB, with precise data querying using GraphQL
+Backend structure written in TypeScript using Node and MongoDB, with precise data querying using GraphQL